victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 ## About Me

+I am a strategic data science leader with a track record of delivering multimillion dollar business impact for Fortune 500 companies and an expert in building and leading high-performing analytics teams to optimize global supply chains, drive business growth, and foster data-driven cultures.

 I am a data science and machine learning expert with a strong background in strategy consulting.
 I specialize in providing best possible solutions to business decision-makers using big data analytics.
 My technical experience across the entire data and analytics pipeline – from data engineering to machine learning to results presentation to stakeholders – covers a wide range of industries from telecommunications to marketing and advertising to supply chain management.

-In my present capacity working for a global logistics and supply chain company, I am responsible for optimizing global operations by developing data-driven solutions and introducing self-service machine learning-based tools and processes that help promote the company’s competitive advantage and drive strategic business growth.
+As Head of Supply Chain Analytics at Maersk Contract Logistics, I lead a global team in optimizing logistics operations by developing data-driven solutions and introducing self-service machine learning-based tools and processes that help promote the company's competitive advantage and drive strategic business growth.

 As Analytics Technology Manager for a leading media conglomerate, I pioneered its global predictive modeling hub and was responsible for optimizing the media portfolios of global brands, i.e., helping clients effectively meet sales targets with customized media portfolio optimization solutions.